sydneytiger/covid-19-dashboard/README.md

 Find out user's locate country by using IP(fall back to google geocode api).
 And then display the country's coivd data in a card.

 ### World countries search (done)
-User is able to search a country for covide data.
+User is able to search a country for covid data.

 ### Mertrial UI integration (done)
 Need some advise from an UX colleague, layout and design to make the page more human readable.